17 Secrets Traffic Cops Aren’t Telling You About Avoiding a Speeding Ticket

 Other signs police look for in distracted drivers include weaving in and out of your lane, looking down, stopping for too long at stop signs and red lights, and talking animatedly, even without anyone else in the car.
 We know what you’re thinking: “Seriously?
 Even if you’re using your phone hands-free?”

 But the harsh reality is that “distracted driving isn’t only about what’s in your hand.
 Eighty percent of the distraction is the conversation,” says Hamburger.
 “The phone in the hand accounts for the last 20 percent.”
-Check out the 11 craziest things people have done while driving (and make a note not to do any of them).
+These are some things you’re probably doing in your car—but shouldn’t.

 Don’t take chances if your registration has expired